cea-sec/Sibyl/doc/CONFIG.md

 The `idaq64` parameter is the path of the `idaq64` binary.
 It will be used to find the executable if it is not in the `$PATH`.

+### Section 'ghidra'

+This section contains options relative to GHIDRA use.

+The `headless` parameter is the path of the `analyzeHeadless` binary (usually at `GHIDRA_PATH/support/analyzeHeadless`).
+It will be used to find the executable if it is not in the `$PATH`.

+The `export_function` is the path of the script used to discover function (launched as a *GHIDRA preScript*).
+The one provided with Sibyl is named `ExportFunction.java` (`ext/ghidra/ExportFunction.java`).

 ### Configuration overview

 Using `sibyl config` without option, one can obtain: